19 Common Photo Organizing Mistakes and How to Fix Them

 As stated earlier, printed photos should be digitized as a backup against physical damage and loss.
 And digital photos should also be backed up in more than one location.

-Reputable cloud storage services, such as Forever and Permanent have backup strategies in place for you.
-Those are the only two I would trust to do that for me.
+Reputable cloud storage services, such as Forever have backup strategies in place for you.
+I would still keep a backup as well, though.

 If your DPH is in your possession, however, best practice is the 3-2-1 backup strategy.
 This means 3 copies of your collection with 2 different media and 1 offsite for disaster recovery.